On Quasi-Modular Pseudometric Spaces and Asymmetric Uniformities: Preliminaries and Motivation

 and whenever $w^{x,y}\not\equiv 0$ one has $\lim_{\lambda\downarrow 0}w_\lambda(x,y)=\infty$, while $\lim_{\lambda\uparrow\infty}w_\lambda(x,y)=0$ if $w^{x,y}\not\equiv\infty$ \cite[1.2.3]{Chistyakov2015}.

 \paragraph{Right/left regularizations.} Define

-If $w$ is a (pseudo)modular (strict/convex, resp.), then $w_{\pm0}$ is again a (pseudo)modular with the same additional properties; moreover $w_{+0}$ is right–continuous and $w_{-0}$ is left–continuous in $\lambda$ \cite[1.2.5]{Chistyakov2015}.
-In what follows we tacitly replace $w$ by a right–continuous representative $w_{+0}$ when convenient.
+If $w$ is a (pseudo)modular (strict/convex, resp.), then $w_{\pm0}$ is again a (pseudo)modular with the same additional properties; moreover $w_{+0}$ is right-continuous and $w_{-0}$ is left-continuous in $\lambda$ \cite[1.2.5]{Chistyakov2015}.
+In what follows we tacitly replace $w$ by a right-continuous representative $w_{+0}$ when convenient.